jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (7) In clauses 9, 13(2), and 26(2), duty includes the following:
   (a) anything that is duty as that term is defined in section 2(1) of the 1996 Act:
   (b) research levies imposed on imported goods under the Heavy Engineering Research Levy Act 1978:
-  (c) levies imposed under Schedule 4A of the New Zealand Public Health and Disability Act 2000:
+  (c) levies imposed under Schedule 6 of the Pae Ora (Healthy Futures) Act 2022:
   (d) levies imposed on imported goods under section 227 of the Climate Change Response Act 2002.
 (8) In this Part, references to goods are to be read in accordance with section 54(1A) or 56(1A) of the 1996 Act where necessary or appropriate for giving effect to this Part.
 (9) Sections 109 and 110 of this Act apply in relation to the continuing functions under the 1996 Act that the chief executive, Customs, or any Customs officer has as a result of this Part or otherwise, and references to duty in those sections are to be read accordingly.